Applications and preparation

 The autumn semester begins in mid-September in calendar week 38, while the spring semester begins at the end of February in calendar week 8.
 Each semester lasts 14 weeks.
 The teaching is conducted primarily in the form of lectures, group teaching, exercises and laboratory placements.

 |Autumn semester||Registration deadline 1 May|

 |Spring semester||Registration deadline 1 November|

 The language of instruction at the ZHAW School of Engineering is German.
-A range of English-language modules (PDF 653,1 KB) is available for non-German-speaking exchange students.
+A range of bachelor courses in English are available for non-German-speaking exchange students.
 Internationally recognised certificates at B2 level or confirmation by the home university serve as proof of the required German or English language skills.

 Students must always obtain a permit for residence for study purposes or placement activities if they intend to stay in the country for longer than three months or 90 working days.
 All exchange students – including EU citizens – must register in person with the Residents' Registration Office in the municipality where they reside within 14 days of their arrival in Switzerland.
 On the basis of this registration, they will be issued with a residence permit and a foreign national ID card.
 Registration at the Residents' Registration Office incurs a fee.
 Documents required for registration are normally a passport photo, a valid passport or identity card, confirmation of enrolment from ZHAW and the rental agreement or proof of address.
 Further information is available on the website ZHAW international, as well as on the website of the municipality where the student resides.